Aaron G.'s Addiction Story

 One day, I experienced a sense of calm clarity after I broke down crying in the shower.
 I realized the mistakes I had made and admitted I needed help, but that it was okay.
 I told my wife, and she was understanding and supportive but didn’t know what the next step should be.
 I asked my mom for help as she had dealt with her own issues involving alcohol.
 It felt liberating to tell my family; I no longer had to put up a façade.
 My mother took me to my first AA meeting and got me in contact with the person who would become my sponsor.
 I quit cold turkey, and, though it was difficult, I overcame my addiction on a physical and mental level through the support of my family and a 12-step program.

 When using, I never appreciated the present and always worried about the future.
 When I stopped using, I began to appreciate the present.
 I became grateful for what I had instead of worrying about what I could lose.
 I began caring for others and my relationships became more gratifying; it was no longer all about me.
-I’ve been sober now for eight years, and I’m forever thankful.
+I've been sober for almost 10 years, and I’m forever thankful.
 The idea that I’m not running the show, and that there is something greater than me keeps me humbled.
 It’s my mission to pass on the lessons I’ve learned.
 One of those lessons is that you must truly adhere to the steps if you want them to work for you.
 The main thing you must overcome isn’t alcohol and drugs, but yourself.

 This is why I’m sharing my addiction story, so that others know that it’s okay to ask for help; it’s often the only way to get better.
 Addiction is the only disease that talks to you in your own voice and for that reason that we need external voices to guide us into and through recovery.
 Many, including myself, are waiting to help you through it.

 Your Gift Can Make a Difference